 This computer is a powerful tool designed to enhance your work and entertainment.
-Read this chapter to learn about best practices after you set up your computer and about where to find additional HP resources.
+Read this chapter to learn about best practices after you set up your computer, fun things to do with your computer, and where to find additional HP resources.